SAFA National Team Selection Process

 The following is a "rough guide" to the selection process for the National Team.

 Most players are initially recommended by clubs and will be watched and recommended by the select committee led by Colin McLeod, SAFA National Team Manager.

 2. Select Competition

-Select competitions are also a help with spotting talent - for example the Inter League Trophy allows select teams to play against each other on an annual basis, this gives Bruce the opportunity to watch a concentration of some of the best players in their own domestic league play in a very competitive situation.
+Select competitions are also a help with spotting talent - for example the Inter League Trophy allows select teams to play against each other on an annual basis, this gives Colin the opportunity to watch a concentration of some of the best players in their own domestic league play in a very competitive situation.

 3. Training Session Invitations

 The next step is the players being invited to regular training sessions where they can the be further assessed by Colin and his back room staff of coaches.

 4. Challenge Games

 The final step prior to the International games is a series of challenge games to test out the players in a competitive atmosphere usually against senior professional teams like Stenhousemuir, Stirling Albion, Albion Rovers and Queens Park etc.

 The National Team squad then go on to play a series of internationals each year.